Cello Finger Articulation (and Release/Removal)

 ARTICULATION TIMING: ON TIME OR ANTICIPATED?

-The timing of our finger articulations is not always what we might automatically presume.
-Keyboard players simply articulate (press down) each new finger at the exact moment that they needĀ the new note to sound but for string instruments the situation is quite different.
-In fact, surprisingly, the only times in which we absolutely must articulate the new finger exactly in time, is when we are playing a legato finger progression to a higher finger on the same string in the same position.
+Keyboard players simply articulate (press down) each new finger at the exact moment that they need the new note to sound but for string instruments the situation is quite different and the timing of our finger articulations is not always what we might automatically presume.
+Sometimes we have no choice but to place the finger exactly in the moment we need it: this requires an active, fast, energetic articulation.
+But at other times we can prepare the finger’s contact with the string, having it already lightly in place before we need to sound it.
+It is this timing of the finger placement on the string that very much determines the necessary articulation speed.
+Surprisingly, the only situation in which we absolutely must articulate the new finger exactly in/on time, is when we are playing a legato finger progression to a higher finger on the same string in the same position.

 In the above examples we need to articulate the new fingers exactly “on time” – we cannot anticipate their placement – and therefore need to be very clear, precise, and fast with our finger articulations.
 When we talk about “finger articulation”, it is this type of pianistic movement to which we are referring.
 There are however very many circumstances in which we can anticipate the placement of a finger on the string and for which therefore we don’t need (or want) to do the articulation with a crisp, fast movement.
 Let’s look now at some of these situations: